 9:30 am | Central Market

-Right now you should be at the top of the high street, on the road, Snow Hill.
+Right now you should be at the top of the St. Helier high street, on the road, Snow Hill.
 You should see “La Petite Baguette” on your left and a sitting area on your right.
 Continue forward on that road and follow the signs to the central market.

 Within the market, there is plenty to explore!
 Grab breakfast/a snack, stock up on sweet treats, fresh flowers, and browse through the various market stalls to see what treasures you’ll bring back home with you.
-My favorite bits of the market are the smoothie bar and the cupcake stand, Flour.
+My favorite bits of the market is the smoothie bar and the cupcake stand, Flour.
 They have gluten-free options!

 11:00 am | Coffee Break

 Exit the market on Halkett Place, and walk down the end of the street to Bean Around The World for a delicious latte/coffee break.
 They have a few tables and chairs outside to sit in the sunshine (if it’s not raining).
-Otherwise, there are spots inside to enjoy a mug full o your favorite drink.
+Otherwise, there are spots inside to enjoy a mug full of your favorite drink.

 12:00 pm | Private & Public Art Gallery